BACH'S 333 1/3 BIRTHDAY with Oracle Hysterical

 May 6, 2018

-Taplin Auditorium, Princeton University
+Taplin Auditorium, Fine Hall, Princeton University

 Hecuba, a concept album based on the original play by Euripides, is Oracle Hysterical's sophomore album on National Sawdust Tracks (formerly Vision Into Art).
 The live concert of the album is followed by a talkback moderated by Professors of Classics Brooke Holmes and Joshua Billings.
 This concert is generously sponsored by the Depts. of Classics and Music at Princeton University.

-"Hecuba" Release Party at National Sawdust
+"Hecuba" Concert & Release Party: National Sawdust

 May 13, 2018